How to Use AI for Blogging (Without Hurting Rankings)

 Here’s what that looks like in practice:

-1. Direction: You use it to pin down your target audience, topic focus, and business goal.
-You tell ChatGPT what the content needs to achieve, not what it should say.
+1. Direction: You use it to pin down your target audience, topic focus, and business goals.
+Treat it as a tool to help you get ideas out of your head and into words.

-3. Structuring: You let it help you organise your argument, spot gaps, and tighten flow.
+3. Structuring: You let it help you organise your argument into rough outlines and structures you can build on.

-4. Refinement: This is the step most business owners miss.
-You take back control — adding voice, examples, nuance, and story.
+4. Writing & refinement: This is the step most business owners miss.
+You take back control by adding your voice, examples, nuance, and story.

 You can have the most detailed prompt in the world but the content AI spits out is never going to resonate with your audience like your words can.

-But remember: Google’s EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness) still defines credibility.
-AI can’t give you those qualities, it can only help you express them more clearly.
+Remember: Google’s EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness) policy still defines credibility.
+AI can’t give you those qualities, they have to come from you.

 My Own Workflow

-When I use ChatGPT, it’s not to “write blogs for me.”
-It’s to speed up the planning and structuring aspects so I can spend more time focusing on the words.
+When I use AI, it’s not to “write blogs for me.”
+But I do use it to speed up the planning and structuring aspects so I can spend more time focusing on the words.

 Here’s a simplified version of my process: